Travel.State.Gov >

 Women who are arrested under suspicion of immoral behavior (e.g., being alone in a room with a man who is not the woman’s husband or being in a residence where drugs or alcohol are being consumed) may be subjected to a virginity test.
 In addition, the Syrian government monitors the activities of all groups, including religious groups, and discourages proselytizing, which it deems a threat to relations among religious groups.

-Some laws are also prosecutable in the U.S., regardless of local law.
+Certain actions of U.S. citizens overseas are prosecutable as crimes in in the United States, regardless of local law.
 For examples, see our website on crimes against minors abroad and the Department of Justice website.

-Arrest Notification: Syrian authorities generally do not notify the U.S. Interests Section of the arrest of a U.S. citizen until weeks after the arrest, if at all.
-Moreover, in previous cases security officials have not responded to U.S. requests for consular access, especially in cases of persons detained for “security” reasons.
+Arrest Notification: Immediately request that the U.S. Interests section be notified if you are detained, though Syrian authorities generally do not notify the U.S. Interests Section of the arrest of a U.S. citizen until weeks after the arrest, if at all.
+In previous cases security officials have not responded to U.S. requests for consular access, especially in cases of persons detained for “security” reasons.
 See our webpage for further information on consular notification and access.

 The destruction of infrastructure, housing, medical facilities, schools, and power and water utilities has increased hardships in Syria.
 Communications in Syria are difficult as phone and internet connections are unreliable.